Table of Contents

 Mentors are great.

-But you are the one who must try a path on for size and decide if the change it brings is for you.
+Because you are the one who must try a path on for size and decide if the change it produces is for you.

 Here's another simple statement that you probably intuitively know but may not have fully embraced yet.